FOLLOW US

 You must have a visa to enter and exit Bhutan.

-You must apply for your visa in advance, only through a tour operator licensed by the Bhutanese authorities.
-The authorities will pre-approve the visa and issue it when you arrive in Bhutan.
+You must apply for your visa in advance, The authorities will pre-approve the visa and issue it when you arrive in Bhutan.

 If you’re travelling for business or other non-tourism reasons, you must arrange your visa through your sponsoring organisation in Bhutan.